adammspaulding/weather_app/README.md

 # Weather App

 A Django application that reports the weather using the OpenWeatherMap API.
 Users can type in a city to see the current weather conditions.
+This is still a work in progress.

 ## Features